Jesus just another dead guru? Lazarus says no

 Christianity is about Resurrection.
 "If there be no resurrection of the dead, then is Christ not risen: and if Christ be not risen, then is our preaching vain, and your faith is also vain."
 So says St Paul (1 Corinthians 5.13).
 If there's no resurrection, there's no Christianity.
 There's no point in any of this.

-The raising of Lazarus, that we hear about today, is a sign of that resurrection, and a powerful sign: in John's account, it is this sign more than any other that gets Jesus crucified.
+The raising of Lazarus is a sign of that resurrection, and a powerful sign: in John's account, it is this sign more than any other that gets Jesus crucified.
 It's powerful to Lazarus, too, of course, though not just to him: note that Jesus says that it is because of the faith of his sisters, Mary and Martha, that he is raised, not because of his own faith.
 Jesus told the disciples that they would raise the dead, and here we see that our faith can raise one other, can raise even those who have died already.
 This Christianity isn't about "me and my God:" we travel together, we lift each other up with our prayers.
 Lazarus is a powerful sign, not just to the faithful, but to the whole Church, and to those outside the Church, too.
 If the whole world is to be resurrected, it must be through the prayers of the Church.

 But the raising of Lazarus, however powerful it may be, is still just a sign.
 It does not reveal the fulness of what is to come.
 Lazarus is raised, but eventually he will die again.
 He's just had another chance at this life.